Denis Lavant

 Denis Lavant (born 17 June 1961) is a French actor.
-He is known for his distinctive face and the physically demanding aspects of the roles he plays, which often involve slapstick, acrobatics or dance, as well as for his long-standing association with director Leos Carax.
-Lavant has played the lead role in all but two of Carax's films.
-Lavant is also known for his roles in Claire Denis' Beau Travail, and Harmony Korine's Mister Lonely.
+He is known for his distinctive face and the physically demanding aspects of the roles he plays, which often involve slapstick, acrobatics, or dance, as well as for his long-standing association with director Leos Carax.
+Lavant has played the lead role in all but two of Carax's films, including Les amants du Pont-Neuf (1991) and Holy Motors (2012).
+Lavant is also known for his roles in Claire Denis' Beau Travail (1999) and Harmony Korine's Mister Lonely (2007).